alexanderdavide/alexanderdavide/README.md

 ## About

-I code tech products 👨‍💻, build in public 🛠️ and share my startup101 🎓.
+I code tech products :technologist:, build in public :hammer_and_wrench: and share my startup101 :bulb:.

 <!-- LATEST-BLOG-POST:START -->
 Latest blog post :page_facing_up:: [CarHunt is a software as a service for cross-portal comparison and acquisition of profitable used cars.](https://blog.alex-eble.de/en/posts/carhunt/)